07101994/DocWriter/README.md

 - [X] Render parse errors as part of the HTML (add a div that we can use to inject errors/colors on parse errors, so that the message is shown in the correct context (specially important for long lists).
 - [ ] Namespace functionality editing
 - [ ] Support for editing delegates
+- [ ] Handle clicks on links
+- [ ] Implement back/forward history
+- [ ] Search bar at the top
+- [ ] Make members clickable, so you can navigate to the contents of that particular node

 Commands:
 - [ ] Hot key to insert common elements that might be referenced from the current item.
 On a class, those might be members for example, on a member, those could be parameters.